 All of our firm's work is motivated by a deep sense of social responsibility and a commitment to excellence in the way we practice law.

-Andrea Gold, a two-time graduate of the University of Michigan, has spent her legal career advocating for consumers, employees, and whistleblowers.
-Ms. Gold has deftly litigated numerous complex cases, including through trial.
-Her extensive litigation experience benefits the firm’s clients in both national class action cases as well as in qui tam whistleblower litigation.
+Andrea Gold is the Managing Partner of Tycko & Zavareei LLP, working out of the Firm’s District of Columbia office.
+Andrea, a two-time graduate of the University of Michigan, has spent her legal career advocating for consumers, employees, and whistleblowers.
+Andrea has deftly litigated numerous complex cases, including through trial.
+Her extensive litigation experience has resulted in case recoveries of over $175 million in both national class action cases as well as in qui tam whistleblower litigation.

-Prior to joining Tycko & Zavareei LLP, Ms. Gold was a Skadden fellow.
+Prior to joining Tycko & Zavareei LLP in 2006, Ms. Gold was a Skadden fellow.
 The Skadden Fellowship Foundation was created by Skadden, Arps, Slate, Meagher & Flom, LLP, one of the nation’s top law firms, to support the work of new attorneys at public interest organizations around the country.
-The Skadden Fellowship Foundation receives hundreds of applications each year, but only a very small number of Skadden fellows are selected.
-Ms. Gold was awarded this prestigious fellowship in 2004 and, for two years, she represented survivors of domestic violence in family law and employment matters.
-Ms. Gold also provided legal counsel to clients, members of the legal community, and social service providers regarding the Illinois Victim’s Safety and Security Act (VESSA), a state law protecting survivors of abuse from employment discrimination and providing for unpaid leave.

 Ms. Gold is admitted to practice before the courts of the District of Columbia, Illinois, and Maryland, as well as numerous federal courts including the U.S. District Court for the District of Columbia, the U.S. District Court for the District of Maryland, and the U.S. Court of Appeals for the District of Columbia Circuit.